Learn the importance of using renewable energy this year and beyond.

-And while they can be a bit expensive up front, the benefit of solar energy panels is that they can be installed on just about any surface that faces the sun, making it perfect for providing energy to residential and commercial buildings or for contributing energy directly to the power grid.
+And while it can be a bit expensive up front, the benefit of solar energy panels is that panels can be installed on just about any surface that faces the sun, making it the perfect system for providing energy to residential and commercial buildings or for contributing energy directly to the power grid.

 Why is the development of renewable energy sources so important?

 According to experts, we may only have until 2040 to reverse the effects of climate change before irreparable damage is done.
 Here's why:

 Fossil fuels will run out – experts believe we have between 53 and 110 years before nonrenewable sources will be scarce and therefore unable to power our world.